GenericMappingTools/gmt/trunk/doc/rst/source/fitcircle.rst

 fitcircle
 *********

+.. only:: not man

     fitcircle - find mean position and pole of best-fit great [or small] circle to points on a sphere.

 Synopsis
 --------